 “Before he unveiled the Pet Rock, Dahl was a struggling freelance advertising man,” the Associated Press wrote in February 1977.
 The man behind the fad added, “That’s another word for being broke.”

-Pet Rock promoter makes fortune selling rocks as pets
+The history of the Pet Rock: Promoter makes fortune selling rocks as pets (1975)